 Courtesy T. Bourgoin (MNHM, FR) - more pictures

 This pest directly causes damage by sucking plant sap as well as by damaging young branches when females insert their eggs.
 It also indirectly induces the development of sooty mold on leaves as a result of honeydew secretion.
 One generation per year is observed in the Republic of Korea but two generations occur per year in China.
+In Türkiye, two generations per year have also been observed.
 The pest overwinters as eggs on trees only.
 Eggs are covered with white wax filaments.
 Overwintered eggs start to hatch from May in the Republic of Korea.
 Nymphs seem to prefer herbaceous plants rather than trees.
 Adults can be observed from July, and the new generation of overwintering eggs are generally found until late August in the Republic of Korea.
 Adults are about 15 mm long.

 In the Republic of Korea, control of the pest in orchard requires insecticide application targeting the egg stages.
 Overall, the population of P. shantungensis in agricultural areas has increased by over 100% each year from 2015 to 2017, causing serious economic damage.
 In China, damage is reported only from Zhejiang.